SoftDev2425/DB_Assignment_01/readme.md

 ### Step 4: Run database scripts + add data

-Firstly, execute the .sql scripts from [HERE](https://github.com/SoftDev2425/DB_Assignment_01/tree/master/scripts) in your own database.
+Firstly, execute the .sql scripts found [HERE](https://github.com/SoftDev2425/DB_Assignment_01/tree/master/scripts) in your own database.

 Secondly, to add data to the database, open a new terminal, navigate to `src/scraper`and run

 ```
 ts-node index.ts
 ```

+this will read the data from all .csv-files and add the appropriate values to our defined tables.

 ### Step 5: Run server